w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 ```

 After a few seconds, you should see the hash of the transaction, and if you would like to verify the
-nomination status, you can check that on the Polkadot-JS UI as well.
+nomination status, you can check that on the Polkadot Developer Interface as well.